-Here is a list of NAL's Statements and Disclaimers.
-Where applicable there are links to the appropriate pages on the Agricultural Research Service (ARS) or United States Department of Agriculture (USDA) sites.
-If you have any comments or questions about the information presented here, please forward them to Contact Us.
+Where applicable, the National Agricultural Library's (NAL) Statements and Disclaimers link to the appropriate pages on the Agricultural Research Service (ARS) or United States Department of Agriculture (USDA) websites.
+If you have any comments or questions about the information presented here, please contact us.

 Freedom of Information Act

-USDA's site explains "the FOIA is found in Title 5 of the United States Code, Section 552.
-FOIA was enacted in 1966 and gives any person the right to request access to almost any federal agency record, except those protected from disclosure by legal exemptions and exclusions (e.g., classified national security, business proprietary, personal privacy, and investigative documents.)
-More...
+The Freedom of Information Act (FOIA) gives any person the right to request access to federal agency records, except those protected from disclosure by legal exemptions and exclusions (e.g., classified national security, business proprietary, personal privacy, and investigative documents).